-Better still, after the expense of Christmas, a January break won’t break the bank as many lodges and hotels offer special discounts at this time.
-For example, Great North Lodges is offering discounts on short breaks in January.
-Similarly, at this time of month you can take advantage of a 10% discount at Glenbeag Mountain Lodges in the Spittal of Glenshee.
+Better still, after the expense of the summer holidays, an Autumn escape won’t break the bank as many lodges and hotels offer special discounts at this time.
 Many others have off season and late availability rates, so it’s well worth a call to find out.
 Bear in mind too that many of the lodges, even the most luxurious ones, are really affordable once you split the cost by person, particularly the larger dwellings.
-Perhaps you didn’t catch up with all your friends or family over the festive season, now is the perfect time to organise a get together!
+Perhaps you didn’t catch up with all your friends or family over the summer, now is the perfect time to organise a get together!

 See all the accommodation on offer in the Cairngorms here: www.visitcairngorms.com/accommodation